digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ## Open Notebook Science

-If we apply this "working with the workshop doors open" idea to a scientific research endeavor we understand it as respecting the core concepts of open-science.
-These are in fact the principles of Open Notebook Science https://en.wikipedia.org/wiki/Open-notebook_science
+If we apply this "working with the workshop doors open" idea to a scientific research endeavor we understand it as respecting the core concepts of Open Science.
+These is more precisely the principle of Open Notebook Science https://en.wikipedia.org/wiki/Open-notebook_science

-For the projects of the DBGI we will follow such approach in order to share early ideas and results but also the less shiny parts of the research projects.
+For the projects of the DBGI we will follow such an Open Notebook Science approach in order to share early ideas and results but also the less shiny parts of the research projects.

 You can follow the DBGI related Open Notebooks here [[open-notebook]].